rustls/rustls-platform-verifier/admin/RELEASING.md

         * We typically name these branches `rel-xxx` where `xxx` is the major version.
         * We typically leave these branches around for future maintenance releases.
     4. Run `ci/package_android_release.sh` in a UNIX compatible shell
-    5. (Optional) `cargo publish -p rustls-platform-verifier-android --dry-run --alow-dirty`
+    5. (Optional) `cargo publish -p rustls-platform-verifier-android --dry-run --allow-dirty`
         * `--allow-dirty` is required because we don't check-in the generated Maven local repository.
     6. (Optional) Inspect extracted archive to ensure the local Maven repository artifacts are present
         1. Un-tar the `rustls-platform-verifier-android-*.crate` file inside of `target/package`.